gfcwfzkm/t9k-baseboard/README.md

 In the `docs` folder, you will find the [BOM](docs/BOM.pdf) of this project for 10 PCBs, a [PDF schematic](docs/SCHEMA.pdf) of the board and a [Pinmap Table](docs/Pinmap.pdf) to help you assign the various I/Os in code.

+Check out the `examples` folder for some example projects to get you started.
+You can find an [overview of the examples](examples/README.md) there to get started.

 ## Getting Started
 If you haven't gotten the board and the components yet, check out the [BOM](docs/BOM.pdf) to see what you need.